Scifabric/docs.pybossa.com/docs/installation/vagrant.md

 Virtual Machine.
 Hence, if you add a new feature to the system, you will be able to test it right away (this feature is pretty handy for workshops, hackfests, etc.).

+!!! note
+    If you don't have enough space in your hard disk, Vagrant will fail to set up the virtual machine.
+For solving this issue just, modify the VirtualBox path to point to a partition or disk that has enough space.
+You can then manually change it with this command: VBoxManage setproperty machinefolder to/new/path

 ## Running the PYBOSSA server

 Now that all the libraries and dependencies have been installed, you can lunch the PYBOSSA development server: